-Throughout the 2015 Churchill death commemoration we’ve read: Well, yes, he saved the West—but he was human and he made mistakes (duh!).
-Why, he even said things that would shock us in our modern enlightened age: this age of beheadings and massacres and and drone strikes and burning people alive—so far removed from the bad old days of the Pax Britannica.…
+In rising crescendo since 2015 we’ve put up with a lot.
+Well, yes, some admit, Churchill saved the West—but he was human and he made mistakes (duh!).
+Why, he even said things that would shock us in our modern enlightened age.
+This age of beheadings, massacres, drone strikes and chlorine gas attacks is so removed from the bad old days of Pax Britannica.…

 “Very often the eagles have been squalled down by the parrots.” —Churchill, House of Commons, 18 January 1945